mheiges/vagrant-rabbitmq/README.md

 ### About

-This box contains vagrant and puppet recipes for creating a system with RabbitMQ and RabbitMQ Web Management.
+This box contains vagrant and puppet recipes for creating a CentOS 6 system with RabbitMQ and RabbitMQ Web Management.

 ### Install